 Messier 36 is one of the fainter open clusters in Messier’s catalogue, but it can easily be seen in binoculars and small telescopes.
 Binoculars will show a faint, fuzzy patch of light and small telescopes at low or medium powers will reveal just over a dozen brightest stars in the cluster, arranged in an X-type shape.
 6-inch telescopes will resolve about 25 stars, while 12-inch instruments will reveal stars across the cluster.

-The Pinwheel Cluster can be found by following a line drawn from Alnath (El Nath) in Taurus to Menkalinan in Auriga constellation.
-Auriga, the celestial Charioteer, is easy to find because its brightest stars form a pentagon just above Orion, to the northwest of Gemini and northeast of Taurus and the Pleiades cluster.
-Alnath, the second brightest star in Taurus, appears on the narrow end of the pentagon asterism.
+The Pinwheel Cluster can be found by following a line drawn from Elnath in Taurus to Menkalinan in Auriga constellation.
+Auriga, the celestial Charioteer, is easy to find because its brightest stars form a hexagon just above Orion, to the northwest of Gemini and northeast of Taurus and the Pleiades cluster.
+Elnath, the second brightest star in Taurus, appears on the narrow end of the hexagon asterism.
 Menkalinan is located 7.5 degrees east of Capella, the third brightest star in the northern celestial hemisphere.

 The best time of year to observe M36 is during the winter months, when Auriga constellation is prominent in the night sky.

 With an estimated age of 25 million years, Messier 36 is relatively young and does not have any red giant stars.
 The brightest confirmed members are of apparent magnitude 9 and have the stellar classification B2.
 The brightest star in M36 is about 360 times more luminous than the Sun.

 The cluster is classified as Trumpler type I,3,m, which means that it is detached with strong central concentration (I), composed of both bright and faint stars (3), and medium rich, with 50 to 100 members.